Mark Hobson (spree killer): Arrest and trial

 Hobson was arrested at a petrol station on 25 July 2004, in the village of Shipton-by-Beningbrough, near York, following a nationwide manhunt after the attendant recognised him.
 He was found burrowed between a thornbush and a septic tank behind an upholstery shop.
 Upon being arrested, Hobson said to the arresting officers "I'm a fucking killer, aren't I?"

 Mark Hobson's trial began on 18 April 2005 at Leeds Crown Court for four counts of murder with Paul Worsley as prosecutor.
-Hobson admitted to all four murders and pled guilty.
+Hobson admitted to all four murders and pleaded guilty.
 Due to the grisly murders, he was ordered to undergo psychiatric evaluation but was found to be sane and fully culpable for his actions.

 During sentencing, Mr. Justice Gregson told Hobson "the enormity of what you've done is beyond words.
 The damage you've done is incalculable.
 You not only destroyed the lives of your victims but you devastated the lives of those who loved them."
 He was sentenced to life imprisonment on 27 May 2005 with a recommendation that he should never be released.

 The court was also told that Hobson had stabbed a love rival five times in the chest in a daylight attack in front of shoppers in Selby in 2002, leaving the victim with a punctured lung.
 Hobson had admitted grievous bodily harm and avoided a prison sentence, instead receiving a community punishment order.
 This lenient sentence came under much criticism in the light of Hobson's later offending.